benazirzoya/benazirzoya/README.md

 - **[Project 2: Personal Portfolio Website](https://github.com/Benazir/portfolio)**: A responsive portfolio website built with HTML, CSS, and JavaScript to showcase my skills, projects, and resume.

 ## 🌱 I’m Currently Learning:
 I’m always looking to expand my knowledge and stay up-to-date with the latest trends in the tech world.
-Right now, I’m focused on:
+Right now, I’m focused on:UI/UX Desiging and figma.

 ## 🏆 Achievements:
 - 🏅 Contributed to several open-source projects, including documentation improvements and bug fixes.